dqops/dqo/docs/checks/table/schema/column-count.md

 ---
-title: column count data quality checks
+title: Column count data quality checks, SQL examples
 ---
-# column count data quality checks
+# Column count data quality checks, SQL examples

 A table-level check that retrieves the metadata of the monitored table from the data source, counts the number of columns and compares it to an expected number of columns.